• Skip to main content

 We want to make sure that we exercise at extremely high levels and train harder every day, feeling guilty when taking breaks.
 Sure, ‘no pain, no gain’ is true, but to a certain extent.
 How so?

-Our bodies are made of cells needing time and recovery for their worn-out tissue.
+Our bodies are made of cells that need time and recovery for their worn-out tissue.
 Without recovery, the tissues will wear out quickly, weakening our bodies.
 Furthermore, our bodies may be at risk of dehydration if we do not allow them to recover, especially during workouts where there are no quick breaks between sets.

 But how does perspiration play a role in this?
 While there isn’t a direct connection, there is still some relation between both of them, which I’ll be explaining in the next section.